 Forms of energy that do not depend on coal will be your most important step toward making your home energy-independent.
 Options include:

 Solar is the go-to form of renewable energy, and it’s a viable option in South Africa, which is ranked highly as a location for solar concentration.
 Solar panels are the key component of a solar-powered system, consisting of photovoltaic (PV) cells that receive the sun’s rays and generate direct current, which is converted to alternate current by an inverter.

-Attempting this is not recommended, as installing a solar-powered system is not a simple endeavour.
+Attempting a DIY solar-powered system is not recommended, as installing a solar-powered system is not a simple endeavor.
 According to Grahame Cruickshanks, managing executive for market engagement at Green Building Council South Africa (GBCSA): “In order to get the best performance and pay-back period it is important to ensure that a solar system for energy or water, as an example, is correctly sized, specified and installed”.
-Those who are not familiar with such criteria should rather enlist the services of a professional; and seek the advice of ooba home loans on the potential impact of any renovations you may need to undertake.
+Those who are not familiar with such criteria should rather enlist the services of a professional; and seek the advice of ooba Home Loans on the potential impact of any renovations you may need to undertake.